Anniversary: Gerdeman | 65th

 Otto Gerdeman Jr. and Constance Macke were married July 16, 1955, at St. Anthony of Padua Catholic Church, Columbus Grove, with Rev. Karl Finsel officiating.

-The couple has seven children: Diana (Paul) Bauer, Defiance; Angela Gerdeman and Peter Feidmeier, Toledo; David (Denise) Gerdeman, Canton; John Gerdeman, Westminster, Colo.; Michael (Kelly) Gerdeman, Macaomb, Mich.; and Christopher Gerdeman, Defiance.
+The couple has seven children: Diana (Paul) Bauer, Defiance; Angela Gerdeman and Peter Feldmeier, Toledo; David (Denise) Gerdeman, Canton; John Gerdeman, Westminster, Colo.; Michael (Kelly) Gerdeman, Flat Rock, Mich.; Dennis (Dianne) Gerdeman, Macomb, Mich.; and Christopher Gerdeman, Defiance.
 They have 13 grandchildren, one stepgrandchild, 12 great-grandchildren and two step-great-grandchildren.
 One grandson is deceased.

 The couple will celebrate their special occasion with renewal of marriage vows and a Mass of thanksgiving at St. Mary Catholic Church, Defiance.